MarionetteLabs/marionette-changelog-detail/README.md

 # marionette-upgrade-why

 The v2 CHANGELOG is meant to be a succinct description of each change made for v2.
-But that is only so helpful.
-A description of a change without much explanation leaves one with the big question: "Why?"
-And that's the very question the Marionette Upgrade Why is meant to answer.
+But such terse statements are only so helpful.
+You might often be left with the big question: "Why?"
+And that's the very question the Marionette Upgrade Why is intended to answer.

 To begin, select a v2 change from the menu below.